Access your exam timetables by logging in to My Enrolment and then selecting My Exam Timetable

 Note: All Exams held at SCU Gold Coast location will be run on AEST (QLD time) NOT AEDT (NSW Daylight Saving Time).

 Candidates with a disability or chronic medical condition

-If you have a permanent disability or chronic medical condition please contact the to discuss your eligibility and to confirm any special arrangements that are required for your examinations.
-If you do not contact the Disability Advisor at least 6 weeks before the commencement of the relevant exam period it will not be possible to make special arrangements for your examination(s).
+If you have a permanent disability or chronic medical condition please contact Student Access & Inclusion to discuss your eligibility and to confirm any special arrangements that are required for your examinations.
+If you do not contact Student Access & Inclusion at least 6 weeks before the commencement of the relevant exam period it will not be possible to make special arrangements for your examination(s).

 If you are enrolled in any on-campus (internal) units you must sit ALL exams at the SCU campus at which you are enrolled.
 Students within Australia are required to travel up to 120 km to an established Australian examination centre.

 If you are studying all of your units online and you change your address/place of work and wish to change your Exam Centre for the current/subsequent study periods, you should select a new centre by logging on to My Enrolment.
 You must monitor your SCU email account for any correspondence about your request.

 If you change your examination centre less than three (3) weeks before the commencement of the examination period, or a special arrangement is made for your exam period, the following non-refundable fees per exam paper will be applied: